Rewired-one/occam/mobile/README.md

 # Occam Wallet - A Solana Wallet

-A Solana Wallet built with the Flutter Framework.
+A Solana Wallet built with the Flutter Framework

 ### Setup